svekeman/ays9/docs/ActorTemplateFiles/Config.md

     auto: true
 ```

 This describes that the AYS service consumes a minimum of `3` and a maximum of `100` `sshkey` AYS service instances, and that it should auto-create these instances if they don't already exist.
 The `min` and `max` tags are optional, they both default to `1`.
 The `auto` tag is also optional.
 Setting `max` to `0` means that there is no limit.
 Also `argname` is optional.
-It allows you to pass tha name to the producing AYS service to an attribute that has a name that is different from the producing actor template name, as is the case in this example.
+It allows you to pass the name to the producing AYS service to an attribute that has a name that is different from the producing actor template name, as is the case in this example.

-Here's an example of a blueprint for creating an AYS service that depends on at least three AYS service instances created from the `sshkey` actor template, with the above `config.yaml`:
+Here's an example of a blueprint for creating an AYS service that depends on at least three `sshkey` AYS service instances created, with the above `config.yaml`:

 ![](Images/producer-consumer1.png)

-In the above example four `sshkey` AYS service instances are defined in the blueprint.
-Alternativelly you can ommit the explicit definitions of the `sshkey` AYS service instances, and let AYS auto-create them, and since the minimum was set to three instances, only three of them will be created.
+In this example blueprint four `sshkey` AYS service instances are explicitly defined.
+Alternativelly you can omit the explicit definitions of the `sshkey` AYS service instances, and let AYS auto-create them, and since the minimum was set to three instances, (only) three of them will be created.
 Also note that AYS will give them auto-generated names, in this case `auto1`, `auto2` and `auto3`.

 ![](Images/producer-consumer2.png)